 Dr Lynette Ngo is a medical oncologist at Mount Elizabeth Novena Hospital, Singapore.

-Aside from being a clinical tutor at the Yong Loo Lin School of Medicine, NUS, she was also a visiting consultant to Gynaecologic Cancer Centre and Breast Centre at KK Women’s and Children’s Hospital, as well as to Khoo Teck Puat Hospital.
-In addition, she spent 5 years caring for patients in hospice home cares and inpatient hospice services in the community.
+She previously worked at the National Cancer Centre Singapore.
+She was also a visiting consultant to the gynaecologic cancer centre and breast centre at KK Women’s and Children’s Hospital and Khoo Teck Puat Hospital.
+In addition, she spent time caring for patients in hospice homecare and inpatient hospice services in the community.

-Dr Ngo is a member of the American Society of Clinical Oncology, European Society of Clinical Oncology, Asian Society of Gynaecologic Oncology, and Singapore Society of Oncology.
-She also serves on the Singapore Cancer Network guidelines committee.
+Dr Ngo is a member of the American Society of Clinical Oncology, European Society of Clinical Oncology, Asian Society of Gynaecologic Oncology and Singapore Society of Oncology.
+She also serves on the Singapore cancer network guidelines committee.

-In collaboration with MGH’s gynaecologic oncology team, Dr Ngo designed and conducted several investigator-initiated clinical trials, testing novel drugs and treatment strategies in subsets of gynaecologic cancers with molecularly defined pathways.
+In collaboration with MGH’s gynaecologic oncology team, Dr Ngo designed and conducted several investigator-initiated clinical trials, and testing novel drugs and treatment strategies in subsets of gynaecologic cancers with molecularly defined pathways.
 She received a grant from the SingHealth Foundation for her research work and was involved in multiple clinical trials focusing on breast and gynaecologic cancers.
-She has also contributed to several publications in peer-reviewed journals, and written book chapters.
+She also contributed to several publications in peer-reviewed journals and written book chapters.